Bangladesh

 - A visually spectacular photographic odyssey combining portraits, street and drone photography

-- Visit Bangladesh's world famous ship breakers of Bangladesh by boat and on foot
+- Visit Bangladesh's world-famous ship breakers

-- Experience life with the Otter fishermen in the wilderness of the Sundarbans Street photography in Dhaka’s oldest quarter
+- Experience life with the Otter fishermen in the wilderness of the Sundarbans

 - Photograph thousands of people crossing the river at the Old Dhaka riverfront